andimin182/robot_manipulator/README.md

 - tuto_pkg: pkg with nodes in Python

 ## Functionalities
-- Pick and Place task:
+- **Pick and Place task**:

 It implementes a Pick and Place task for the manipulator using the Moveit Task Constructor (MTC).
-To use is, please launch the manipulator rviz visualization with fake controllers:
+To use it, launch the manipulator rviz visualization with fake controllers:
 $ros2 launch robot_moveit moveit_fake.launch.py
 Then, launch the node creating the task:
 $ros2 launch robot_moveit mtc_node

-- Gazebo simulation
+- **Gazebo simulation with Moveit2**

 Run the gazebo simulation with ros2_control controllers and Moveit2 to generate trajectories and execute them:
+0. Change the xacro param use_face_control to false in robot_ros2_control.xacro
 1. $ros2 launch robot_simulation_pkg gazebo.launch.py
 2. $ros2 launch robot_controller_pkg controller.launch.py
 3. $ros2 launch robot_moveit moveit.launch.py